 Since odours can be caused by multiple compounds and individuals react differently to odours, the complaint criteria approach can be viewed as the driver for reactive odour management.
 This focuses on areas where odours are perceived as a problem and helps eliminate onerous investment by existing operations where odours may be a known by-product of their business that may either be accepted, or not perceived as an issue.
 This guides investments to be made in areas with sensitive receptors and/or where odour has been identified as a concern.
 Figure 7.2 illustrates a possible process to follow once an odour complaint has been received.
 Once a complaint is received, the odour should be investigated, confirmed and monitored.
 An investigation would require a trained and qualified technician to go and determine the source of the odour.
 A standardized investigation procedure would need to be determined, and may have similar qualities as the odour intensity scale approach.
-If an odour is confirmed and detected, a more quantitative approach could be taken that may include further monitoring and measurement.
+If an odour is confirmed and measurement.